M7Tro/educationalProjects/chatApp/README.md

 I found that, somehow, the receiverSocketId is the socket id of the sender.
 So it is a backend error at the very least.

 I am a f**cing idit.
 I passed the senderId to the getReceiverSocketId.

+Now, let's continue with a few final touches.

+There is a shake animation for new messages.
+For this, there is a keyframes animation defined in index.css.

+The animation is initiated using the .shake class that is attached to new messages.

+To implement it, we attach a field .shouldShake = true to the newMessage object that is retrieved inside useListenMessages.

+Inside Message.jsx, we define shakeClass with value either "shake" or "" depending on shouldShake.

+The keyframes animation does not work.
+Also, when new messages overflow the window the messages does not automatically scroll to bottom.
+Need to fix that.

+For some reason, the shouldShake field evaluates to undefined.
+Why?
+We attach it inside useListenMessages and then save the newMessage inside the global context.

+I see.
+I don't pass the whole message object: I use props.
+I need to pass shouldShake separately.
+Now it works!

+And I also implemented the scrollIntoView with useRef.
+From the first TRY!

+Let's add the bell notification.
+We import the audio into useListenMessages and create an Audio object.
+And play it.
+It WORKS!